How Much Does It Cost to Install Shiplap in 2025?

 Bedroom and Living Room

 Shiplap can work well as a statement wall in bedrooms and living rooms.
-Many different types of shiplap are available in various colors and textures.
+Many different types of shiplap are available in various colors and textures to suit your aesthetic.

 Bathroom